 Below is the video of our Patron speaking at our recent brand launch.

-In March 2019 Prof Burdekin A.O. was the keynote speaker for the Youth Homelessness Conference, the first of its kind in two decades.
+In March 2019 Professor Burdekin, AO was the keynote speaker for the Youth Homelessness Conference, the first of its kind in two decades.
 The title of his keynote ‘Youth Homelessness.
 It’s Been a Long Road’ offers a summary of the key developments in youth homelessness over the past 3 decades.
 You can read more about the conference here.